 It is important to remember that you may still be eligible for the ETV program if you attend a vocational school, trade school or technical institute-so please do not forget to apply for ETV.
 You should also look for public community colleges and vocational/technical schools that offer similar programs.
 Rather than go to a private school, you can use your Tuition and Fee Waiver at public schools and avoid expensive student loans.
-Plus, if you have a physical or mental disability, you could also qualify for vocational training and assistance from the Texas Department of Assistive and Rehabilitative Services (or DARS).
+Plus, if you have a physical or mental disability, you could also qualify for vocational training and assistance from the Texas Workforce Commission Vocational Rehabilitation Services.